 Term Definition Preliminary Structure Eligibility Criteria To be considered preliminarily eligible for participation in the Nonstructural Project, a structure must meet the following criteria: 1.
 Have a first floor elevation (FFE) at or below the 0.04 AEP flood stage, based on hydrologic conditions predicted to occur in 2025 (the beginning of the 50-year period of analysis) 0-25-Year Storm Surge Floodplain The 0-25-Year Storm Surge Floodplain is defined as having up to a 4% chance of being exceeded in any given year.
 Base Flood Defined by the National Flood Insurance Project (NFIP) as the "flood having a 1% chance of being exceeded in any given year and is also called the 100-year flood".
 Base Flood Elevation (BFE) The computed elevation to which floodwater is anticipated to rise during the base flood.
 The BFE is shown on community's Flood Insurance Rate Map (FIRM).
 Contamination In addition to the definition of HTRW substances, contamination may also include lead based paint, asbestos or asbestos containing materials.
-Economically Justified The cost to elevate the structure does not exceed the total monetary cost of the flood damages that are anticipated to be avoided over the 50-year period of analysis (years 2025-2075).
 Eligible structures Structures that are determined by the United States Army Corps of Engineers (USACE) to be eligible for floodproofing after the completion of the investigations and analyses as described herein.
 Floodproofing As defined by the Federal Emergency Management Agency (FEMA) in 44 CFR, Chapter 1, Part 59, means any combination of structural and nonstructural additions, changes, or adjustments to structures which reduce or eliminate flood damage to real estate or improved real property, water and sanitary facilities, structures and their contents.

 Hazardous, Toxic, or Radioactive Waste (HTRW) HTRW means hazardous, toxic and radioactive waste as more specifically defined in Engineer Regulation (ER) 1165-2-132, "Hazardous, Toxic, and Radioactive Waste (HTRW) Guidance for Civil Works Projects".

-Non-Federal Sponsor (NFS)

-The NFS is the cost-sharing partner for the study, design, and construction phases of the project.

-Nonstructural Floodproofing Measures Nonstructural Floodproofing Measures are permanent or contingent measures applied to a structure and/or its contents that prevent or provide resistance to damage from flooding.
+Non-Federal Sponsor (NFS) The NFS is the cost-sharing partner for the study, design, and construction phases of the project.
+Nonstructural Flood- proofing Measures Nonstructural Floodproofing Measures are permanent or contingent measures applied to a structure and/or its contents that prevent or provide resistance to damage from flooding.
 Nonstructural Food Proofing measures differ from Structural Floodproofing measures (e.g., levees, floodwalls, etc.) in that they focus on reducing the consequences on flooding instead of focusing on reducing the probability of flooding.